 Hello and welcome to the first edition of Settlement Services International’s (SSI) Coffs Harbour Community News!
 My name is Lisa Steward and I’m SSI’s Community Engagement Coordinator for the Coffs Harbour area.

-‘Roja Resh’ directly translates to ‘Black Day’ and we assisted alongside STARTTS and Coffs Harbour Council in creating a space of remembrance for our Yazidi families to gather, while also bringing together members of the wider Coffs community who are interested in learning about the significance of "Roja Resh" and why it should not be forgotten.
+On the day of ‘Roja Resh,’ August 3rd, SSI together with STARTTS and Coffs Harbour City Council, assisted in creating a space for our Yazidi families to gather and bring together members of the wider Coffs community who were interested in learning the significance of "Roja Resh" and why it should not be forgotten.
 A sombre ceremony, we had tea and coffee as the community stood and told stories, shared photographs of loved ones and lit candles.

-We were proud to help our newly settled families establish their voice and share their story with the Coffs Harbour community.
+It was so heart-warming to see families establish their voice and share their story with the Coffs Harbour community.

-Our involvement included attending steering group meetings, circulating information and organising and coordinating a children’s activity that contributed to a public art installation at the mall!
+The SSI team attended steering group meetings, circulatied information and organised and coordinated a children’s activity that contributed to a public art installation at the mall.